urmataj/MidtermAssignment/README.md

 The website includes various sections, including an introduction, an about page, a resume, a works section, a gallery, and contact information.

 ## Introduction (Home page)
-Welcome page
+Welcome page.

 ## About me
-Informtion about my skills and hobbies.
+Personal information.

 ## Resume
-Personal informatione
+Personal information.

 ## Works
-An assignment from Web Interface Development course
+An assignment from Web Interface Development course.

 ## Gallery
-Arts
+My personal photos.

 ## Contact information
 My email and telegram